photonsquid/CoinDetector/docs/elliot/Report.md

 ```

 ## Theoretical background

-> *Literature overview: which models from the literature are suitable for this problem given your data and why? which algorithms can be used to train them? how these models are related to your hypothesis? present an overview of your approach: what steps are executed in the learning pipeline? which hyperparameters of the learning algorithm are available and how they can influence the results?
-You must show that you applied methods considered during the semester to the selected problem.
-Feel free to include any figures or tables helping to describe your method and compare it with others.
-If you use information from other sources, please cite it properly.*

 Coin recognition is a challenging problem in computer vision due to the complexity and variability of coins.
 Coins come in different sizes, shapes, and colors, and can exhibit a wide range of visual characteristics such as scratches, dents, and dirt.
 Therefore, developing an efficient and reliable system for coin recognition requires the use of advanced algorithms and techniques in computer vision.